How to Choose the Right Vase for Your Flowers

-Wonderful conversation pieces, centrepieces are perfect for filling with an array of items and also make a chic finishing touch to any table setting.
-Fill with your favourite blooms, stems or even objects to create a memorable centrepiece at a dinner party, wedding or other special occasions.
+Wonderful conversation pieces, centerpieces are perfect for filling with an array of items and also make a chic finishing touch to any table setting.
+Fill with your favorite blooms, stems or even objects to create a memorable centerpiece at a dinner party, wedding or other special occasions.

 Best for: just about anything!